 Our oven cooked pulled pork starts with the above mentioned pork shoulder/pork butt.
-Then we make a delicious pork rub consisting of brown sugar, paprika, ground mustard, onion powder, garlic powder, cayenne, salt and pepper.
-This is a fairly standard BBQ rub which is awesome for it’s great taste, and also because it uses common ingredients you probably already have on hand.
+Then we make a delicious pork rub consisting of brown sugar, paprika, ground mustard, onion powder, garlic powder, cayenne, kosher salt and black pepper.
+This is a fairly standard spice and ingredient list for a BBQ rub.
+It’s awesome for the great taste, and also because it uses common ingredients you probably already have on hand.

 The pork will then cook in the oven while in a large sauté pan/covered cooker or Dutch oven.
-It will cook in a liquid consisting of chicken broth, Worcestershire sauce and liquid smoke.
+It will cook in a liquid consisting of chicken broth or chicken stock, Worcestershire sauce and liquid smoke.
 The liquid smoke is one of the key ingredients here.
-Since we’re not using a smoker to cook the meat, we need that flavor.
+Since we’re not using a smoker to cook the meat, we need that nice smoky flavor.
 Liquid smoke comes in small bottles and is available at most supermarkets or online retailers.
 I really like Stubbs liquid smoke which you can get online.